 The purpose of this Management Discussion and Analysis ("MD&A") is to explain management's point of view regarding the past performance and future outlook of Barksdale Resources Corp. ("Barksdale" or the "Company").
-This report also provides information to improve the reader's understanding of the financial statements and related notes as well as important trends and risks affecting the Company's financial performance, and should therefore be read in conjunction with the Company's unaudited condensed interim consolidated financial statements and notes for the three and nine months ended December 31, 2022 and 2021 (the "Financial Statements") and the audited consolidated financial statements for the years ended March 31, 2022 and 2021.
+This report also provides information to improve the reader's understanding of the financial statements and related notes as well as important trends and risks affecting the Company's financial performance and should therefore be read in conjunction with the Company's audited consolidated financial statements for the years ended March 31, 2023 and 2022 (the "Financial Statements").

-All information contained in this MD&A is current as of February 27, 2023 unless otherwise stated.
+All information contained in this MD&A is current as of July 31, 2023 unless otherwise stated.

 The Financial Statements and related notes and all financial information in this MD&A has been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and all dollar amounts are expressed in Canadian dollars unless otherwise indicated.
-Additional information on the Company is available on SEDAR at www.sedar.com.
+Additional information on the Company is available on SEDAR+.
 See "Other MD&A Requirements" below.